Moderate-PG/Career_Post_tj/README.md

 The packages I used for cleaning and presenting the data are in the ‘packages’ script.
-The ‘data\_cleaning’ script contains the R code used to clean and merge the data to produce a usable form.
+The ‘data\_cleaning’ script contains the R code used to clean and merge the data to produce a usable dataset in a single table.
 Key steps within the script were:

 \*Excluding all players with surgeries during 2019 as they would still be recovering